firesans/C-Shell-Implementation/readme.md

 ------------------------------------

 AIM :  The goal of the project is to create a user defined interactive shell program that can
        create and manage new processes.
-The shell should be able to create a process out of a system program like emacs, vi or any user-defined executable.

 Implemented commands:
 ---------------------